openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

  table=60,  priority=0 actions=NORMAL

-The following table, |table_71| implements ARP spoofing protection, IP spoofing protection, allows traffic related to IP address allocations (dhcp, dhcpv6, slaac, ndp) for egress traffic, and allows ARP replies.
+The following table, |table_71| implements ARP spoofing protection, IP spoofing protection, allows traffic related to IP address allocations (DHCP, DHCPv6, SLAAC, NDP) for egress traffic, and allows ARP replies.
 Also identifies not tracked connections which are processed later with information obtained from conntrack.
 Notice the ``zone=NXM_NX_REG6[0..15]`` in ``actions`` when obtaining information from conntrack.
 It says every port has its own conntrack zone defined by the value in ``register 6`` (OVSDB port tag identifying the network).
-It's there to avoid accepting established traffic that belongs to different port with same conntrack parameters.
+It's there to avoid accepting established traffic that belongs to a different port with the same conntrack parameters.

-The very first rule in |table_71| is a rule removing conntrack information for a use-case where Neutron logical port is placed directly to the hypervisor.
+The very first rule in |table_71| is a rule removing conntrack information for a use-case where a Neutron logical port is placed directly to the hypervisor.
-In such case kernel does conntrack lookup before packet reaches Open vSwitch bridge.
+In such cases the kernel does conntrack lookup before the packet reaches the Open vSwitch bridge.
 Tracked packets are sent back for processing by the same table after conntrack information is cleared.

 ::